W Wailes Wailes and Strang

 E E White

-Eley Emlyn White (1854-1900) was bom in Hampstead, the son of a solicitor.
-He became a pupil and by 1880 the partner of J T Christopher in Bloomsbury Square, London, J T Christopher had worked briefly in W Burges’s office, but little is known of him as an independent architect beyond one church in Watford.
+Eley Emlyn White (1854-1900) was born in Hampstead, the son of a solicitor.
+He became a pupil and by 1880 the partner of J T Christopher in Bloomsbury Square, London, J T Christopher had worked briefly in W Burges’s office, but little is known of him as an independent architect beyond one church in Watford, Hertfordshire.
 White worked on churches more widely, though his private life was turbulent.
 He separated from his wife and shot himself in Kensington after shooting a young actress.

 Lit: BAL Biog file